Child Support Law in Florida

 So, when you think of child support, think about your Child benefiting from it.
 Even if you think a large portion of child support is being spent on your ex and not just the child.

-You need to make sure you are either paying or receiving the right amount of child support.
+Trust us, almost everyone underestimates just how expensive it is to raise a child in Orlando.
+Because of that, you should always make sure you are either paying or receiving the right amount of child support.

 by the State of Florida and determines a presumptive amount an able-bodied parent should be contributing to the support of the minor child.

-Daycare costs are credited to the parent paying that cost as well.
+Daycare costs are credited to the parent paying that cost.
 Additionally, Children with special needs and children who may have a source of income of their own (such as child stars or children with trust funds) have additional complex financial considerations which effect the amount of child support parents will be responsible for.

-Lastly, the time sharing and the number of overnights are considered in the calculation for child support.
+Lastly, the number of overnights are considered in the calculation for child support.
 This is where the time sharing of the parents with the minor child becomes important.
 Not only is time sharing important for raising a child and building a strong relationship, but there is an inherent increased cost to having a child live in two homes with two complete households prepared for raising a child.